drewauff/jumpfm/README.md

 # About

-JumpFm is a cross platform<sup>1,2</sup> dual panel file manager with builtin superpowers.
+JumpFm is a cross platform dual panel file manager with builtin superpowers.
 This fork contains the OS X release.